stormpath/stormpath-documentation/source/reference.rst

       * - ``oAuthPolicy``
         - Link
-        -
+        - N/A
-        - A link to this Application OAuth policy.
+        - A link to this Application's OAuth policy.
 For more information, see :ref:`token-authn-config`.

       * - ``accounts``
         - Link